Kazzaky/AccelHud/README.md

 For example if you want to draw snap hud on top of accel hud, just make sure the `p_snap_draw_order` have greater value then `p_accel_draw_order`.
 \
 \
-You can use accelhud.cfg as default config, copy that file into your /defrag folder, then add `exec accelhud.cfg` into your autoexec.cfg.
+You can use accelhud-minimal.cfg as default config, or accelhud.cfg as full-feature demo config, copy that file into your /defrag folder, then run following command in your game console: `exec accelhud.cfg`, you can add this command into your autoexec.cfg to make the config load permanent.
 \
 \
 \